Introduction to SAP HANA

 SAP HANA Course Curriculum Overview

-- Module 3: Performance Optimization: Columnar optimization, MPP configuration, push-down mechanism.
+Columnar optimization, MPP configuration, and push-down mechanisms.

-- Module 4: Deployment and Administration: On-premise vs Cloud strategies, software installation.
+On-premise vs Cloud strategies, and software installation.

 Career Opportunities with SAP HANA